virtool/virtool-website/content/docs/manual/ref_viruses/index.md

 title: "Viruses"
 type: "manual"
 menu:
   manual:
     parent: "Reference"
     weight: 50
 ---

-{{< construction >}}

 # Overview

 The Virtool virus reference is a fully editable and tracked collection of viruses, viral isolates, and their genome sequences.
 The data in the virus reference is used to identify potential viral infections in Illumina libraries derived from your samples.

 ## Record Structure

 Here is the structure of a single virus record containing one isolate and its sequences.

 > - **Virus** - Apple Mosaic Virus

     - **Isolate** - Isolate 1
         - **Sequence 1** - [NC_003464.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_003464.1)
         - **Sequence 2** - [NC_003465.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_003465.1)
         - **Sequence 3** - [NC_003480.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_003480.1)

 Virtool is capable of storing large numbers of isolates for each virus.
 It can use this data to identify which known isolates a virus in your sample is most closely related to.

 ## Editing